flaviusb/kropaya/kropaya-description.md

 The syntax of a %let block is:

 %let ((target =)|) quantifier\*

   ((binding = value)|(%let...)) \*

 %end

 Without a target, the bindings are evaluated into the current context.
 Otherwise, a module is created.

-Bindings inside a module are accessed with #.
+Bindings inside a module are accessed with # - ie 'module#foo' to access 'foo' which is in 'module'.